- The Group Policy Editor is a useful tool that allows users to seamlessly reconfigure critical settings and certain aspects of the UI.

 When you’ve enabled Local Group Policy Editor, you can discover a handy Windows 11 configuration tool.
 Have a good look through its Windows Components, Start Menu, and Taskbar policy settings to see how you can customize the platform with GPE.

-Follow the steps presented and let us know which method worked for you in the comments area below.
+Let us know which method worked for you in the comments area below.